zoema0815/RL_FrozenLake/README.md

-# FrozenLake MDP Assignment
+# FrozenLake MDP - Reinforcement Learning

-## Assignment Overview
+## Overview

 This class assignment focuses on solving problems with limited state spaces through the lens of the FrozenLake Markov Decision Process (MDP) problem.
 It is designed to introduce and apply fundamental concepts of reinforcement learning, specifically Q-Learning and SARSA algorithms.